Priyanka was in Rajasthan, didn't have time to wipe tears of Kota children's mothers: Mayawati

 Mayawati said unlike the Congress, BJP and other parties, the BSP does not adopt double standards to do cheap politics on any issue.

-LUCKNOW: A day after Congress general secretary Priyanka Gandhi Vadra visited Jaipur on a private visit, BSP president Mayawati slammed her for paying no heed to Kota hospital tragedy.
+JAIPUR: Congress general secretary Priyanka Gandhi Vadra’s private visit to Jaipur on Friday gave BSP chief Mayawati ammo to criticise the Congress for paying not paying heed to the Kota hospital tragedy.

 “Under such an atmosphere, along with other parties, the Congress is also not ready to change itself and its latest example is the case of death of a large number of innocent children due to government negligence in Congress-ruled Rajasthan’s Kota hospital,” she added.